 - Rest.
 This is key to letting healing run its course.

 - Ice.
 Ice your knee 2-3 times per day, 10 minutes at a time.
 Try not to do it more times per day, as excessive ice can hinder recovery.
 (2)

 - Compression.
 Compress your knee joint with an elastic bandage to reduce swelling.
 It shouldn’t be painful or restrict blood flow, though.
 You can apply compression during the day with a knee sleeve as well.

 - Elevation.
 Elevate the leg with some pillows as often as possible.
 In that position, the blood flow will wash down some of the inflammation fluid.

 Taking anti-inflammatory medication for knee pain.

 Medications like ibuprofen or acetaminophen can reduce pain.
 And yes, less pain can make it easier for you to go back to normal.
 But, take these medications only if you need them.
 Some research suggests they can hinder recovery.
+Consult your doctor before using medication for knee pain in children.
 (2)